Home

 Safe cycle routes to schools

-More safe cycling routes to the schools would allow more students to cycle to school and college, and help keep them off the pavements.
-They would also encourage school and college staff to cycle to work.
+Better, safer cycling routes to school would make happier, healthier kids, reduce traffic, and keep them off pavements.
+It would also encourage staff to cycle to work.

 Find out more